lino4000/SimpleApi/README.md

 SimpleApi
 =========

-A very simple and usefull class to create an API in client or server.
+A very simple and usefull library to create an API in client or server.